 Graphic Packaging conducts a tiered system of due diligence activities to identify risks and prevent human rights impacts across our global business operations.
-We use the Supplier Ethical Data Exchange (Sedex) platform, an online collabourative platform that allows us to conduct periodic, online self-assessments and, every three years, to complete a social responsibility Sedex Member Ethical Trade Audit (SMETA) to ensure compliance with applicable local, state, or national/regional requirements, as well as Graphic Packaging policies.
+We use the Supplier Ethical Data Exchange (Sedex) platform, an online collabourative platform that enables us to conduct periodic, online self-assessments and, every three years, to complete a social responsibility Sedex Member Ethical Trade Audit (SMETA) to ensure compliance with applicable local, state, or national/regional requirements, as well as Graphic Packaging policies.
 As we acquire new packaging facilities, we add them to the program and work to complete the SMETA within the first two years after purchase.
-We currently conduct SMETAs at packaging locations and are evaluating including paperboard facilities, machinery facilities, corporate offices, and R&D facilities in the program.
+We currently conduct SMETAs at packaging locations and are in the process of including paperboard manufacturing facilities and one machinery plant in the program.
 All audits are conducted by a Sedex approved, independent third-party auditor.